hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 This is something that, honestly, I'm still getting better at; it's probably one of the more difficult and harder to define things, especially since it's not actually the same as the AreWePlatformYet question, even though it really feels the same.

 To me, this really boils down to "how do I teach leadership an effective mental model around how work effectively happens in the technical domain I'm in" and "how do I help them get an intuition for when things are going well and when they are not."
-Leaders want to unblock people, accelerate work, de-risk outcomes, and globally prioritize a shared pool of limited resources so that the company objectives happen most effectively.
+Leaders want to unblock people, accelerate work, de-risk outcomes, and globally prioritise a shared pool of limited resources so that the company objectives happen most effectively.
 If you don't teach them how to do that well, they're going to come up with their own mental model for this and, odds are, you are _not_ gonna like it.
 This is not a "leadership bad, they so dum" thing, this is "leadership needs to globally balance apples to oranges to bananas to pears" constantly and do so in an empathetic manner and equitable manner.
 So help them do that.